ibm-granite/granite-tsfm/tsfm_public/models/tinytimemixer/README.md

 ## Sample Datasets required for the above notebooks

-The multivariate evaluation datasets utilized in these scripts are `etth1, etth2, ettm1, ettm2, weather, electricity, traffic`.
+The evaluation datasets utilized in these scripts are `etth1, etth2, ettm1, ettm2, weather, electricity, traffic, m4-hourly`.
 The datasets should be stored in a directory (e.g., `datasets/`) in the follwing structure for the function `get_data` to work.
-See the the implementation of `get_data()` [here](notebooks/hfdemo/tinytimemixer/utils/ttm_utils.py).
+See the the implementation of `get_data()` [here](../../../notebooks/hfdemo/tinytimemixer/utils/ttm_utils.py).
 Specify this path (e.g., `datasets/`) in the example notebooks.

 **Structure of the `datasets/` folder**